Koala3353/Koala3353/README.md

             Discord: **koala_3353**

 ## Recent projects
+- [Portfolio website](https://github.com/Koala3353/my-portfolio): The website is a portfolio that'll showcase my projects and expertise.
+There will also be a page for the services I offer.
-- [SPARK website](https://github.com/Koala3353/FLL-website): A website for the open category in a FLL contest last February 2024 and updated for the FLL Euro Championship on May 2024.
+- [Bakery Shop website](https://github.com/Koala3353/bakery-website): The website has a homepage to show expertise in making custom cakes, a portfolio page for clients to easily find past works based on the theme they want, and a blog page for the author to post recipe tutorials / limited time promos.
+Access the website [here](https://koala3353.github.io/bakery-website/).- [SPARK website](https://github.com/Koala3353/FLL-website): A website for the open category in a FLL contest last February 2024 and updated for the FLL Euro Championship on May 2024.
 Access the website [here](https://koala3353.github.io/FLL-website/).
-- [TRF discord bot](https://github.com/Koala3353/TRF_Bot): A discord bot to retrieve and input info to an [Airtable](https://github.com/Koala3353/TRF_Bot) based on events in the Discord server.
 - [Music app](https://github.com/Koala3353/SPARK-app): An app designed for people who want to learn a musical instrument.
 The app is equipped with an accurate AI-powered chord detection engine, which helps users to learn and practice playing chords accurately.
-- [Bakery Shop website](https://github.com/Koala3353/bakery-website): The main components of the website are a homepage to show expertise in making custom cakes, a portfolio page for clients to easily find past works based on the theme they want, and a blog page for the author to post recipe tutorials / limited time promos.
-Access the website [here](https://koala3353.github.io/bakery-website/).
+- [TRF discord bot](https://github.com/Koala3353/TRF_Bot): A discord bot to retrieve and input info to an [Airtable](https://github.com/Koala3353/TRF_Bot) based on events in the Discord server.

 # Github stats